-NDVI values range from -1 to +1, with negative values indicating water and higher positive values corresponding to denser vegetation.
-While NDVI serves as a proxy for vegetation biomass and photosynthetic activity, its interpretation can be complex in heterogeneous environments, such as areas with overlapping vegetation types or substrates. make a link with one of the objective of the thesis, that aims to develop new methods to distinguish vegetation, that doesn’t rely only on threshold of spectral indices.
-(Oiry and Barillé, 2021a).
+NDVI values range from -1 to 1, with negative values indicating water and higher positive values corresponding to dense healthy vegetation.
+While NDVI serves as a proxy for vegetation biomass and photosynthetic activity, its interpretation can be complex in heterogeneous environments, such as areas with mixed vegetation types or substrates.
+Some studies propose a simple classification of NDVI based on thresholds to differentiate between different types of habitats or vegetation (e.g., Meleder et al., 2003; xxx).
+While this simple first approximation can be useful for delimitating contrasting types of targets, establishing thresholds depends on specific sensor characteristics and this technique often fails in mapping vegetation types with similar pigment content or highly heterogeneous targets.
+More sophisticated techniques that utilize a greater amount of spectral information are required in such situations (Oiry and Barillé, 2021).

-BOA reflectance can be used to identify key absorption features of chemical compounds of the traget, by applying derivative on the spectral signature.
-The second derivative of the reflectance spectrum is utilized to enhance the detection of subtle pigment absorption features.
-By analyzing the second derivative, small variations in reflectance due to specific pigments can be amplified, allowing for a more precise estimation of pigment concentrations and distribution.
+RBOA can be used to identify key absorption features of chemical compounds of the traget, by applying derivative analysis to the spectral signature.
+The second derivative of the R is utilized to enhance the detection of subtle vegetal pigment or mineral absorption features.
+By analyzing the second derivative, these small features are amplified, allowing for more precise identification of pigment presence and estimation of their concentrations.
 This approach is particularly effective for identifying accessory pigments that have weaker absorption features compared to chlorophyll-a.

 Speak about in situ spectroradiometry

-Finally, a distinction can be made between high-altitude remote sensing and low-altitude remote sensing.
-Low-altitude remote sensing refers to the acquisition of spectral signatures at a distance of no more than 120 meters from the target, in compliance with European regulations on the maximum flight height for Unmanned Aerial Vehicles (UAVs).
-This contrasts with high-altitude remote sensing, which involves plane-borne and space-borne sensors.
+Finally, a distinction can be made between high-altitude and low-altitude remote sensing.
+Low-altitude remote sensing refers to the acquisition of spectral images at an altitude of up to 120 m from, in compliance with European regulations on the maximum flight height for Unmanned Aerial Vehicles (UAVs).
+This contrasts with high-altitude remote sensing, which involves airborne and spaceborne sensors operating at altitudes ranging from tens to hundreds of kilometers.
 The distinction is important due to significant differences in calibration methods for reflectance measurements, as well as variations in temporal, and above all, spatial resolution.